zeus-fyi/zeus/README.md

 #### ```pkg/zeus/client```

-Zeus is a web3 infrastructure & middleware manager for standardizing ecosystem components and interactions.
+Zeus is a cloud infrastructure & orchestration manager.
 It can be used to create, deploy, and manage  Kubernetes apps dynamically via APIs & orchestration technology.
 The Zeus client is for interacting with our cloud services.

 #### API Endpoints